 Disclaimer: I am not an expert.
 This is based on personal research from reputable sites (they're sourced within).

 This post has been a long time coming.
 It started out as a Realistic Reader submission {remember those?!}, I got super motivated from a reader, wrote up a huge post sharing what they submitted and how it helped me, and then the post vanished into the interwebs somewhere.
 I threw a little hissy fit and stubbornly refused to rewrite the post until now, nearly a year later!
+After a very rough day with a fever-ridden toddler, I needed to unwind and decompress, and since wine isn't an option right now, that meant getting into a serious organizing project.
+Although I had organized our files over a year ago, I realized I needed to tackle it again!

 Even in today's tech savvy world, paper is a huge source of clutter.
 Despite going paperless with bills and bank/credit card statements, we still receive SOMETHING in the mail each day.
 And our filing drawer, located in the kitchen, was not really serving it's purpose nicely.
 Almost everything we were filing in there could be moved to a more secure and more practical location, or be tossed out completely.